OpenTranslationBible/open-bible/en-GB/35.Habakkuk/md/habakkuk-01.md

 ## Habakkuk 1:12

-> Are you not eternal,
+> Are you not from eternity,
 > O Lord my God, my Holy One?
-> We shall not perish.
+> You shall not perish.
 > O Lord, you have appointed them for judgement,
 > and you, O Rock, have established them for correction.